+{Sparsification has been advocated both as a way of improving model interpretability as well as improving forecasts.
+In regression models with many explanatory variables, various sparsification approaches have been proposed to select the most important variables so as to simplify the task of interpreting the results \citep[see, e.g.,][]{woody2019}.
+The influential paper of \cite{barbieriberger} shows that, under certain conditions, the median probability model (i.e. a sparsified model which discards all coefficients with inclusion probabilities below $0.5$) has the best forecast performance.
+In this paper, we implement sparsification using a recently proposed method where the choice of thresholds is made in an optimal way based on a particular decision theoretic problem.}

+We implement sparsification using methods developed in \cite{hahncarvalho2015dss} and \cite{bhattacharya2018signal}.
 We first define the SAVS estimate and then offer some explanation and motivation for it.
 The SAVS estimate is

-with $\bm{X}_j$ denoting the $j^{th}$ column of a $T \times K$ matrix $\bm X=(\bm X_1, \dots, \bm X_T)'$, $(x)_+=\text{max}(x, 0)$ and $\text{sign}(x)$ returns the sign of $x$.
+with $\bm{X}_j=(X_{j1}, \dots, X_{jT})'$ denoting the $j^{th}$ column of a $T \times K$ matrix $\bm X=(\bm X_1, \dots, \bm X_T)'$, $(x)_+=\text{max}(x, 0)$ and $\text{sign}(x)$ returns the sign of $x$.
 Note that this is a soft-thresholding approach where all values of $\overline{\gamma}_j $ below a certain value are set to zero and that it only acts on the posterior mean.